1. EN

 What is a crossing?

-A crossing, also known as an encroachment, can be a temporary or permanent structure across, on, along or under a facility or pipeline right-of-way.
-A crossing can also mean equipment or machinery crossing over the pipeline right-of-way or facility site.
+A crossing can be a temporary or permanent structure across, on, along, or under a facility or pipeline right-of-way (ROW).
+A crossing can also mean equipment or machinery crossing over the pipeline ROW or facility site.

 Examples of crossings: